jackyzha0/quartz/content/Projects/Obsidian/digital-garden.md

 This was a time and a half to set up RSS for.
 It used some bastardized form of Atom but with RSS syntax and so neither spec could parse it.

 On the bright side, [one PR later](https://github.com/jackyzha0/quartz/pull/407) and Quartz is the only project in the Obsidian ecosystem with an RSS feed.

+[[Projects/Obsidian/quartz-comments|Adding comments to the site]] was enough of a hassle that I consider it a separate project.
+Work in progress.